muell149/dl_experiments/README.md

 # dl_experiments
 Simple Deep Learning Experiments

+Each directory contains a simple deep learning experiment.
+See the subdirectories for explanations of what the experiments do.

 ## Installation instructions

 1. Install Keras (https://keras.io/#installation).
 This requires installing either Theano or Tensorflow (explained in Keras documentation).